IAmFuture0/CppND-Capstone-Snake-Game/README.md

 ## Criteria Fullfillment
 ### Loops, Functions, I/O - meet at least 2 criteria
-* The project demonstrates an understanding of C++ functions and control structures.
+- [x] The project demonstrates an understanding of C++ functions and control structures.
+  * snakebot.h, snakebot.cpp, intersection.h, and intersection.cpp files demonstrate the well-structured code and a variety of control structures.
-* The project reads data from a file and process the data, or the program writes data to a file.
+- [] The project reads data from a file and process the data, or the program writes data to a file.
+  *
-* The project accepts user input and processes the input.
+- [] The project accepts user input and processes the input.
+  *
-* The project uses data structures and immutable variables.
+- [x] The project uses data structures and immutable variables.
+  * The **delta** variable (in class Astar in *snakebot.h*) and **intersectionLocation** variable (in class Intersection in *Intersection.h*) are both vector with const int element.

 ### Object Oriented Programming - meet at least 3 criteria
 * One or more classes are added to the project with appropriate access specifiers for class members.
 * Class constructors utilize member initialization lists.